MicrosoftDocs/dynamics-365-customer-engagement/ce/omni-channel-engagement-hub/administrator/record-identification-rule.md

 # Configure record identification rule

-Record identification rules help agents identify and assist customers better by showing their details on the **Customer 360** page.
+Record identification rules help agents identify and assist customers better by showing their details on the **Customer summary** page.
 When an incoming conversation request is received, a notification appears that includes contextual information for the request.
-When an agent accepts the incoming notification, the **Customer 360** page opens, and shows the details of the customer and case.
+When an agent accepts the incoming notification, the **Customer summary** page opens, and shows the details of the customer and case.

-For more information, see [View Customer 360 for an incoming engagement request](../agent/agent-csh/csh-view-customer-360-incoming-conversation-request.md).
+For more information, see [View Customer summary for an incoming engagement request](../agent/agent-csh/csh-view-customer-360-incoming-conversation-request.md).

 > [!NOTE]
 > For this preview, you can set up record identification rules while you create a new work stream.
 These rules are further mapped to a limited set of pre-chat survey questions.
 For more information, see step 3 of the [Create a new Live Chat work stream](#create-a-new-live-chat-work-stream) procedure later in this topic.
 As a customer completes a pre-chat survey for an incoming conversation, the information can be used to identify the customer.